dell/dataiq-autodesk-shotgun-plugin/README.md

 /volumename/showname/sequences/sequencename/shots/shotnumber/

 ```
-Where volumename, showname, sequencename, and shotnumber are variable
+Where volumename, showname, sequencename, and shotnumber are variable.

 A /sequences directory (case sensitive) must exist at the third level depth and a /shots directory must exist at the fifth level depth.